 Communication is learned.
-With practice you can learn to communicate assertively, which will raise your self-esteem and self-assurance and improve your relationships and professional performance.
+With practice, you can learn to communicate assertively, which will raise your self-esteem and self-assurance and improve your relationships and professional performance.
 Research has established that even fetuses can learn to communicate with their mothers.
-To learn the keys to assertiveness discussed below, remember the 6 C’s:
+To learn the keys to becoming assertive, discussed below.
+Remember the 6 C’s:

 Communication has many elements.
 You communicate with more than your words.
 You relay information with your entire body through: